gi1mic/homeassistant_durai/README.md

-# ESPhome integration for Duracell Durai Solar Inverters
+# Homeassistant/ESPhome integration for Duracell Durai Solar Inverters

-ESPhome configuration for monitoring and control of Duracell/CYD Skyline/Midnite AIO inverters in Home Assistant.
+ESPhome configuration for monitoring and control of Duracell/Senergy/CYD Skyline/Midnite AIO inverters in Home Assistant.

-The register maps were taken from https://github.com/iPeel/HA-Skyline/tree/main and my thanks goes out to iPeel who created the above project.
+The register maps were taken from https://github.com/iPeel/HA-Skyline/tree/main and my thanks to iPeel who created the above project.